tensorflow/models/official/nlp/docs/train.md

 <details>

-This example fine-tunes BERT-base from TF-Hub on the the Multi-Genre Natural Language Inference (MultiNLI) corpus using TPUs.
+This example fine-tunes BERT-base from TF-Hub on the Multi-Genre Natural Language Inference (MultiNLI) corpus using TPUs.

 Firstly, you can prepare the fine-tuning data using